 Improve practices - highlight & address gaps in cleaning & infection control practices

 Reduce environmental contamination - decrease transmission risk to patients & health care workers

-We provide C. difficile canine scent detection services to hospitals & long-term care facilities.
+We provide C. difficile canine scent detection services to hospitals in British Columbia and across Canada.